fsladkey/live_sql/README.md

 # LiveSql

-Hello friends! live_sql is a little program I wrote to watch how your sqlite queries change your results as you type.
-This is a baby gem.
-It's has a few known bugs, probably way more unknown bugs, not to mention it could use some sexy new features.
-If you want to contribute either by pointing out bugs, fixing problems. or adding new features, your help would be greatly appreciated!
+Hello friends! live_sql is a little program I wrote to watch how your SQL queries change your results as you type.
+This is a baby gem, so contributions are welcome!
+Fixing problems, adding new features, or reporting bugs is greatly appreciated!

 ## Installation